Deep-water soloing: Competition DWS

-There have been numerous competitions held in DWS, the most notable of which is the "Psicobloc Masters Series" that began in 2011 in Bilbao, Spain organized by Spanish climber Finuco Martinez.
+Numerous competitions have been held in DWS, the most notable being the "Psicobloc Masters Series" that began in 2011 in Bilbao, Spain, organized by Spanish climber Finuco Martinez.
 From 2013 to 2018, the "Psicobloc Masters" was held in Utah Olympic Park and organized by a consortium that included Chris Sharma.
-In 2019, the series moved to Montreal, and was branded the "Psicobloc Open Series".

-The general format is a circa 50 ft outdoor artificial climbing wall that severely overhangs a circa 12 ft swimming pool.
-Climbers "duel" in head-to-head races on the wall in a series of knock-out rounds until the ultimate winner is decided.
+In 2019, the series moved to Montreal, and was branded the "Psicobloc Open Series", and is now held at various venues around the world.
+The Psicobloc Open format is a circa 50 ft outdoor artificial climbing wall that severely overhangs a circa 12 ft swimming pool.
+Climbers "duel" in head-to-head races on the wall in a series of knock-out rounds, like in competition speed climbing, until the ultimate winner is decided.
 Climbers compete in men's, women's, and youth's formats.

+Oher deep-water soloing (or psicobloc) competitions around the world have followed a similar format to the Psicobloc Open of head-to-head races on a similar height artificial climbing wall.
+Not all DWS competitions follow this approach, and others have used a typical competition lead climbing or competition bouldering format where the climbers—climbing alone and not head-to-head—try to get to the highest point possible (or the most highest points on several shorter routes), in a set time allowance; these have tended to be outdoor routes that are on natural rock surfaces.
+A notable example was the once-off 2016 PsicoRoc DWS competition held over West Virginia's Summersville Lake, which was the first-ever DWS competition in the United States on natural rock, and which was chronicled in the award winning short-documentary film, Wild and Wonderful.

 Risks

 DWS presents a number of specific risks not normally encountered in rock climbing.